yogeshhk/VidyaSetu/Admin/DoNew_VidyaSetu_Insights.md

 ## To Dos
 - Use Google forms [Individuals](./DoNew_VidyaSetu_Survey_Individual.md) and [Institutes](./DoNew_VidyaSetu_Survey_Institutes.md) to collect data
-- Organize the playbook into clear sections for easy navigation.
-Use headers and bullet points for clarity.

-- **Introduction**:
-  - Objective of the playbook.
-  - Purpose of gathering stakeholder inputs.

-- **Stakeholder Segments**:
-  - Teachers.
-  - Students.
-  - Experts who teach.
-  - FDP Organizers.
-  - Industry-Academia Coordinators.

-- **Data Collection**:
-  - Methods: Surveys, emails, interviews, and LinkedIn messages.
-  - Tools: Use spreadsheets or forms to record responses.

-## Questions for Stakeholders
-Design a concise list of questions:
+- Ask a concise list of questions:
 	- **For all stakeholders**:
 	  - Must-have needs?
 	  - Good-to-have requirements?
 	  - Biggest pain points?
 	- Add specific questions for each stakeholder group if needed.

-## Record of Contacts and Progress
-Create tables for each stakeholder group with columns like:
+- Create tables for each stakeholder group with columns like:
 	- **Name**: Contacted individuals.
 	- **Status**: Response status (e.g., "Contacted", "No", "Pending").
 	- **Feedback Summary**: Key points gathered.

 ## **Example Table for Teachers**
 | **Name**             | **College** | **Status**   | **Feedback Summary**                     |